Margate, Broadstairs & Ramsgate

 Artistic energy infuses an Isle where surf schools rub shoulders with ice cream parlours, chic eateries neighbour traditional chippies; and funky cafés, studios and shops pepper the streets of Margate Old Town.
 There's a retro feel to these harbour towns, with vintage and independent stores galore, or sit on the secluded, sands at beautiful Botany Bay

 The treasure trove of curios at the Powell-Cotton Museum, Quex Park range from Angolan fertility dolls to Japanese jade.
-The estate's also home to Quex Barn, a deli-meets-farmers'-market-meets restaurant packed with gorgeous local produce.
+The Quex Park estate is also home to Quex Barn, a deli-meets-farmers'-market-meets restaurant packed with gorgeous local produce.
 Back in Margate, award-winning The Ambrette pioneers curry-free, modern Indian cuisine.
 Expect a feast of playtime nostalgia at Hornby Visitor Centre, with its model railways, Scalextric tracks and Corgi toys.
 The Shell Grotto showcases subterranean passages lined with 4.6 million shells.

 Characterful Broadstairs was Charles Dickens’ "freshest, freest place"; explore those literary links at the Dickens House Museum - once home to Miss Mary Pearson Strong, aka Miss Betsey Trotwood in David Copperfield.

 Broadstairs also boasts seven beautiful beaches and coves.
-Highlights include the creamy chalk stacks of Botany Bay and the curling, Seaside Award Viking Bay.
+Highlights include the creamy chalk stacks of Botany Bay and the sweeping Viking Bay.
 Joss Bay Surf School gets you riding the waves, while inland, costumed guides bring history vividly to life on the St Peter’s Village Tour.

 For sweet treats, retro-style, head to one of the resort's famous ice cream parlours - Morelli's or Chiappinis.
 The seafront Royal Albion hotel teams Georgian elegance with 21st century comforts; Charles Dickens slept here too.
 Or head to the cliff-top The Botany Bay Hotel, for chic rooms and panoramic sea-views.